SB01 Manual Superlative™

 Self-Oscillation

-With the resonance control set to maximum, the filter will feedback into self-oscillation.
-This type of oscillation results in a pure sine wave output with no harmonics.
+With the resonance control set to maximum, the resonant peak of filter will feed back into itself to the point of self-oscillation.
+This type of oscillation results in a pure sine wave with no harmonics.

-To enable self-oscillation, set FREQ to about half, and set RES and KYBD to the maximum.
+To explore the filter in self-oscillation, set FREQ to about half, and set RES and KYBD to the maximum.
 The filter output will track the note played to within 1%.
-Use the FREQ slider to adjust note tuning.
+Use the FREQ slider to adjust note tuning or turn down the other tone sources in the SOURCE MIXER to taste.

 Voltage Controlled Amplifier (VCA)